cometa-rocks/cometa_documentation/browser_concurrency.md

    - Within the feature settings, go to the browser selection section.

 4. **Select Browsers and Adjust Settings:**
-   - Choose the browsers you want to execute concurrently and set the desired amount of concurrent browser executions.
+   - Choose the browsers you want to execute concurrently and set the desired number of concurrent browser executions.
 ![Browser Concurrency Configuration](img/browser_concurrency.png)

 5. **Save and Execute:**